wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_kubernetes.md

 image of WSO2 Micro Integrator.
 You can then use the immutable Docker image to create pods and to configure the kubernetes deployments according to your requirements.

-Let’s look at the steps to create a simple proxy service using Integration studio and deploy it in kubernetes cluster.
+Let's create a **Kubernetes project** for an integration solution and run it on a Kubernetes cluster.
+You will use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio) and the [base Docker image](../../../setup/installation/run_in_docker/#base-docker-images) of the Micro Integrator for this process.

-1. First, we can use following proxy config and create a composite application.
+1. [Create a proxy service](../../../develop/creating-artifacts/creating-a-proxy-service) with the following configuration, and package it in a [composite application](../../../develop/packaging-artifacts).

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>